coconup/nomadpi/README.md

 ## Getting Started

-Check out [this video](https://www.youtube.com/watch?v=a_yJqSot-Hc) for step-by-step instructions on how to install the stack.

 1. Flash a copy of Raspbian OS lite 64-bit and boot your Raspberry Pi.

 2. SSH into your Raspberry Pi after it booted (this might take some minutes upon first run).
 The command below assumes you chose `pi` as your username and `raspberrypi` as your hostname, while flashing the OS.